7th Pay Commission: Central Employees Likely to Get Minimum Wage Hike of Rs 8,000

 7th Pay Commission Latest News:

-- The minimum wages are likely to be hiked by Rs 8,000 as recommended by the 7th Pay Commission Some important decisions to recover from the economic slowdown might also be taken.
+- The minimum wages are likely to be hiked by Rs 8,000 (rs.
+18,000 to 26,000) as recommended by the 7th Pay Commission Some important decisions to recover from the economic slowdown might also be taken.

 - 7th Pay Commission Applicable From Jan 1 For All Govt School, University Teachers